kpn/nuxt-pino-log/README.md

 this.$logger.info('Logging')
 ```

+See the [example](./example) folder for more.

 ## Configuration

-1. Following are the default configurations provided to the loggger:
+1. Following are the default configurations provided to the logger:

 ```js
 defaults = {